cellengine/cellengine-python-toolkit/docs/src/experiments.md

 [CellEngine API: Experiments](https://docs.cellengine.com/api/#experiments)

-An Experiment is largely a wrapper around the CellEngine Experiment, with getter and setter methods for writable properties and helper methods.
+An `Experiment` is largely a wrapper around the CellEngine Experiment, with getter and setter methods for writable properties and helper methods.
 For a list of accessible properties, see [Properties](#properties).

-Methods are available for common access and transformations on the Experiment.
+Methods are available for common access and transformations on the `Experiment`.
+Most methods available from the `APIClient` are available on an `Experiment`, with the first param `experiment_id` implicitly passed as the current experiment's ID.

 ## Methods